zhouqingqing/qpmodel/README.md

-# An Relational Optimizer and Executor Modeling
+# A Relational Optimizer and Executor Modeling
 This project models a relational optimizer and executor in c#.
 The purpose of the modeling is to prepare for a more serious implementation of database optimizer and execution.
 See github project "issues" for bugs and todo items.

 ## Why C#